 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.

 We also keep accessible an assortment of blocks for open-ended play.
 These materials reinforce concepts related to size, leverage, balance, weight, and geometry, and promote problem solving, creativity, and imagination.
-Below is an example using the Grimm’s flower my husband recently gifted our children for some spring-inspired open-ended play, along with some knobless cylinders.
+Below is an example using the Grimm's flower for some spring-inspired open-ended play, along with some knobless cylinders.

 The early math shelf work is derived from child-led interests and relevant topics and usually includes items we pull from around our home or online printables.
 This is such a great time to be a Montessori homeschooler or a homeschooler in general for several reasons, with one of them being the number of highly trained and experienced members of the community who share resources for free or for a small fee to inspire and support the success of the community as a whole.
 It's a very open, intelligent, and supportive group of educators and I've really enjoyed hearing/reading about others' experiences as well as sharing ours.

 Other opportunities to discover math that go hand-in-hand in our home are songs and books.
 We try to include books that pair well with our current shelf work.
 Check out our bookshop lists for some examples of books that incorporate counting with music and/or art.